Rachel0305/gym-dssat-rl/README.md

-#Simple baselines of gym-DSSAT using Stable-Baselines3
+# Simple baselines for gym-DSSAT using PPO from Stable-Baselines3